 If you got engaged during lockdown, congrats!
 We're so happy that you and your fiancé(e) are taking the next step toward joining your lives together.

-If your wedding plans have been affected by the Covid-19 pandemic, it'essential to remain positive, be realistic, and be honest with your partner about your options.
+If your wedding plans have been affected by the Covid-19 pandemic, it's essential to remain positive, be realistic, and be honest with your partner about your options.

 In this article, we share some important things to consider to ensure you, your wedding party, and everyone involved in this process is safe and healthy.